Football Manager 26

 Football Manager 26 (FM26) is a football management simulation video game developed by Sports Interactive and published by Sega.
 It was released on 4 November 2025 for Windows, macOS, Xbox Series X/S and PlayStation 5.
 The mobile version is available on both Android and iOS through Netflix, while the Touch edition is available via Apple Arcade.
-A Nintendo Switch edition will follow on 4 December 2025.
+A Nintendo Switch edition followed suit on 4 December 2025.
 FM26 is the first game in the series to use the Unity engine and the first to adopt a two-digit naming format.

+Despite an elongated development period during the transition to the Unity engine and the cancellation of Football Manager 2025, Football Manager 26 holds the series' lowest Metacritic rating and met with a mostly mixed or negative response after launch.

 Gameplay

 As with previous entries in the series, Football Manager 26 places the player in control of a football club, overseeing tactics, transfers, training and financial management.
 The game utilises the Unity platform for its graphical and rendering systems, replacing the in-house technologies previously developed by Sports Interactive.
 This change introduced improvements to matchday presentation, including enhanced animations, ball physics and stadium lighting.

 The user interface has been rebuilt from the ground up as part of the move to Unity, introducing a new visual identity and features such as bookmarks to improve accessibility and navigation.
 Core simulation elements, including the match engine, tactical systems and player decision-making, continue to rely on SI’s proprietary systems rather than Unity itself.
 Despite the shift to Unity, the game retains modest system requirements, remaining compatible with older hardware while supporting higher performance on modern GPUs.